-Derek Kinkade joined Storm Team 9 in July of 2006.
-His hometown is Rainbow City, Alabama, in the northeast part of the state.
+Derek Kinkade joined Storm Team 9 in July 2006 and became Chief Meteorologist in 2011.
+His hometown is Rainbow City, AL, in the northeast part of the state.

-During his senior year in college, he also worked weekends at WTOK, the ABC affiliate in Meridian, Mississippi.
-His first day on television involved wall-to-wall coverage of Hurricane Ivan's landfall – a heck of a way to be broken into the business!
+During his senior year in college, he worked the weekend weather shift at WTOK, the ABC affiliate in Meridian, MS. His first day on television involved wall-to-wall coverage of Hurricane Ivan's landfall – a heck of a way to be broken into the business!

-After that, he spent a year at WMGT in Macon, Georgia before joining Storm Team 9.
+After that, he spent a year at WMGT in Macon, GA working the morning show weather duties before joining Storm Team 9.

 What is your favorite movie and why?